bobbycomet/Process-Sentry/README.md

 # ProcessSentry v3

 **A predictive, adaptive process priority daemon for Linux.**
 ProcessSentry quietly watches your system in the background and automatically throttles processes that are hogging CPU, memory, or disk I/O, before they make your desktop feel sluggish.
 It learns over time which programs are repeat offenders and gets faster at reining them in.
+Best used with: https://github.com/bobbycomet/kernel-autotune-V2

 ---